-Based on the guidance contained in NRC Regulatory Guide (RG) 3.74, “Guidance for Fuel Cycle Facility Change Processes,” it is acceptable for 70.72 evaluations to take the form of a simplified “yes/no” checklist unless the change is directly associated with one of the 70.72 evaluation criteria listed above.
+Based on the guidance contained in NRC Regulatory Guide (RG) 3.74, “Guidance for Fuel Cycle Facility Change Processes,” it is acceptable for 10 CFR 70.72 evaluations to take the form of a simplified “yes/no” checklist unless the change is directly associated with one of the 10 CFR 70.72 evaluation criteria listed above.
 For example, changes to a sole IROFS should demonstrate that the change is not an alteration (i.e., the change will not modify, positively or negatively, any of the attributes associated with the safety function of the IROFS).
-The justification for answering “no” should be clearly documented in the 70.72 evaluation and simply checking the box “no” would not be an acceptable response.
-The inspectors should use the guidance contained in RG 3.74 to assist them in their review of 70.72 evaluations.
+The justification for answering “no” should be clearly documented in the 10 CFR 70.72 evaluation and simply checking the box “no” would not be an acceptable response.
+The inspectors should use the guidance contained in RG 3.74 to assist them in their review of 10 CFR 70.72 evaluations.
 In addition, verify that the 10 CFR 70.72 evaluation properly concluded whether NRC pre-approval of the change was required.

+Verify the licensee’s CMS procedure requires that on-site documentation affected by a change performed under 10 CFR 70.72 is updated promptly.
+For the purpose of this procedure, “promptly” generally means within the timeliness expectations established in the CMS procedures.
+As required by 10 CFR 70.72(a)(3), operating procedures shall be updated prior to implementation of the change.

+No additional guidance.

+No additional guidance.